 Get Started with Square Timecards

-If you’re using Team Management, Square for Restaurants, Square for Retail, Square Appointments, or Square’s Payroll services, you can keep track of the hours your team members work with Square Shifts.
+If you’re using Team Management, Square Appointments, Square for Restaurants or Square for Retail, you can keep track of the hours your team members work with Square Shifts.
 Your team members can clock in/out at the point of sale or by using the Square Team app, as well as view or print their workday summaries directly from the point of sale.
-You can also create, manage, and publish schedules based on the availability of you and your team.
+You can also create, manage and publish schedules based on the availability of you and your team.
 Learn more about Shift Scheduling with Team Management.

-With Square Shift reports, you’ll save time calculating team member hours and running payroll with automatic overtime and double-time calculations that are easily exported to Square Payroll or your computer as a .CSV file.
+With Square Shift reports, you’ll save time calculating team member hours with automatic overtime and double-time calculations that are easily exported to your computer as a .CSV file.
 Once you’ve set up your team member shifts, you can view your shift reports right from your online Square Dashboard, and your team members can keep track of their time worked on the Square Team app.
-When using Team Plus, you'll also have the ability to view how your scheduled hours compare to the actual hours your team members worked.
-In both Workday and Labor Cost, you can view: upcoming scheduled shifts, as well as alerts for early, late, and no show clock-ins.
+When using Team Plus, you’ll also have the ability to view how your rostered hours compare to the actual hours your team members worked.
+In both Workday and Labour Cost, you can view upcoming scheduled shifts, as well as alerts for early, late and no-show clock-ins.

 Set Your Work Period

-Visit Staff > Shifts in your online Square Dashboard > Settings > Schedule.
+Visit Staff > Shifts in your online Square Dashboard > Settings > Roster.

 Set your start of Workweek and Workday.